 15 Ways To Deal With Breast Reduction Scars

-It might be tough to eliminate breast reduction scars completely, but there are actually plenty of ways to deal with them successfully.
+It might be tough to eliminate breast reduction scars, but there are plenty of ways to deal with them successfully.
 We have listed 15 proven tricks that would help you minimize the appearance of your scars:

 1. Surgical Tape

 It is the first thing that experienced surgeons recommend for reducing breast reduction scars.
-You need to keep this tape on your affected area only for the first few weeks in order to promote rapid healing.
+Keep this tape on your affected area for the first few weeks to promote rapid healing.

 2. Brown Paper Tape

-A brown paper tape of 1-inch can be very much useful in improving the scars from breast reduction surgery.
+A brown paper tape of 1 inch can be instrumental in improving the scars from breast reduction surgery.
 Make sure that the tape is tightly placed on the scar to prevent it from being exposed.
 You may remove and reapply the tape if it gets loose.

 3. Steri-Strip

-This is a permeable tape-shaped adhesive dressing that lets medicine go into the incisions and helps the scars heal fast.
+This permeable tape-shaped adhesive dressing lets medicine enter the incisions and helps the scars heal quickly.
 You have to keep the steri-strip on your breast reduction scars for two weeks to a month.

 4. Silicone Sheet

 It has been found that breathable silicone sheets can help with scars caused by breast reduction surgery effectively by keeping them hydrated and making them softer over time.
 They also prevent itching, irritation, and bacterial infections.
-Make sure that you continuously use these for a couple of months starting at 3-4 weeks after the surgery.
-However, you have to buy high-quality sheets from reputable vendors instead of cheap quality products from local drugstores.
+Ensure you continuously use these for a few months, starting 3-4 weeks after the surgery.
+However, you must buy high-quality sheets from reputable vendors instead of cheap products from local drugstores.

 Silicone can be of two distinct types.
 One can be thin plaster-like strips of multiple shapes that are washable and reusable, and the other is a silicone gel that comes with greater flexibility as you can use it several times a day just by spreading it on the skin and allowing it to dry.